 Basic Meter Upgrade

-A User who is the FRO or a prospective FRO for a delivery point in a Network Operator’s network may request that Network Operator to upgrade a basic meter to an interval meter if that User has received explicit informed consent to do so from the Customer at that delivery point.
+A User who is the FRO for a delivery point in a Network Operator’s network may request that Network Operator to upgrade a basic meter at that delivery point to an interval meter.

-The Network Operator must upgrade a basic meter as requested under paragraph (a) within a reasonable timeframe, and in accordance with any agreement between the Network Operator and the User.
+The Network Operator must use reasonable endeavours to upgrade a basic meter as requested under paragraph (a) within 40 business days after receipt of the request.

 Where a basic meter has been upgraded to an interval meter by a Network Operator, the Network Operator must use its reasonable endeavours: